 The revenue stream exists out of the Subscriptions sold to the customers.
 A potential revenue stream would be from bundling the product with a GPS tracker provided by a different company like Adidas Runtastic.

-Description of technology
+Description of Application

 Our application can apply multiple network measures on a passing network as described in the Technology description section.
 In short, a passing network is a network where players are nodes and there are weighted, directed edges between players that indicate the amount of passes from a player to another player.
 The set of different network measures that our application uses can each provide a different, useful insight in the passing network.